precipice/campfire_export/README.md

 ## Configuring ##

 There are a number of configuration variables required to run the export.
-Copy the `campfire_config-template.yaml` file from this project to `.campfire_config.yaml` in your home directory, and then modify it as described in that file.
+Create the `.campfire_export.yaml` file in your home directory using this
+template:

+    # Campfire export configuration -- all options are required.

+    # Your Campfire subdomain (for 'https://myco.campfirenow.com', use 'myco').
+    subdomain:  example

+    # Your Campfire API token (see "My Info" on your Campfire site).
+    api_token:  abababababababababababababababababababab

+    # OPTIONAL: Export start date - the first transcript you want exported.
+    # Uncomment to set.
+Defaults to the date each room was created.
+    #start_date: 2010/1/1

+    # OPTIONAL: Export end date - the last transcript you want exported.
+    # Uncomment to set.
+Defaults to the date of the last comment in each room.
+    #end_date:   2010/12/31

-The `START_DATE` and `END_DATE` variables are inclusive (that is, if your end date is Dec 31, 2010, a transcript for that date will be downloaded), and both are optional.
-If they are omitted, export will run from the date each Campfire room was created, until the date of the last message in the room.
+The `start_date` and `end_date` variables are inclusive (that is, if your end date is Dec 31, 2010, a transcript for that date will be downloaded), and both are optional.
+If they are omitted, export will run from the date each Campfire room was created, until the date of the last message in that room.

 ## Exporting ##

-Just run `ruby bin/campfire_export.rb` and your transcripts will be exported into a `campfire` directory, with subdirectories for each site/room/year/month/day.
-In those directories, any uploaded files will be saved with their original filenames, in a directory named forthe upload ID (since transcripts often have the same filename uploaded multiple times, e.g.
+Just run `ruby bin/campfire_export` and your transcripts will be exported into a `campfire` directory in the current directory, with subdirectories for each site/room/year/month/day.
+In those directories, any uploaded files will be saved with their original filenames, in a directory named for the upload ID (since transcripts often have the same filename uploaded multiple times, e.g.
 `Picture 1.png`).
 (Note that rooms and uploaded files may have odd filenames -- for instance, spaces in the file/directory names.)
 Errors that happen